loganbwu/photography-portfolio/README.md

      - Create thumbnail elements for each image.
      - Append the thumbnails to the `#album-viewer` div in `index.html`.

-   - __Implement Lightbox Modal:__ Add functionality to display the full-size image in a modal when a thumbnail is clicked.
+   - __Implement Fullscreen Image Display:__ Add functionality to display the full-size image in fullscreen or full window when a thumbnail is clicked.

    - __Implement Responsive Grid Layout:__ Use CSS Grid or Flexbox in `assets/css/style.css` to create a responsive grid layout for the album thumbnails.